Teqblaze

 How to set up your own DSP from zero?

-13 min read
+16 min read

-Here is an update of the article on how to build a demand-side platform by TeqBlaze expert Oleg Tymchyshyn published back in 2018.
+Here is an update of the article on how to build a demand-side platform by TeqBlaze expert Oleg Tymchyshyn, published back in 2018.
 Since then, all our expectations have come true, and the market has grown incredibly fast.
 The popularity of AdTech platforms and programmatic advertising increased in all world regions, the technology became more accessible, competition in the niche intensified, and now AdTech players earn more.

-To build your own DSP is an unpopular option for 2024.
-Because six years ago it cost up to $1.5-2.5 million per year.
-Currently, turnkey DSP development has significantly grown in price, because technologies have become more complex.
 Also, building a DSP turned out to be much more difficult for companies that decided to enter the AdTech market, developing their technologies from scratch.
 Check the top trends section and imagine how difficult it is to enter such a competitive business environment nowadays.

 But the good news is that you don't need to build a demand-side platform yourself: there are ready-made DSP and data management solutions on the market that allow you to quickly enter a niche and start within weeks.
-Instead of years writing code, you will need 2–3 weeks to adapt.
+Instead of years of writing code, you will need 2–3 weeks to adapt.
 Agree, this is progress.

 So, here is a demand-side platform tutorial for a quick understanding of the technical background behind creating your own DSP software.
 Before building DSP, take care of project evaluation.